hyweljohnllewellyn/hywelme/_posts/2015-12-06-your-filename.md

 ## Why Use a Custom Domain Name

-Static websites hosted with Github Pages by default are shown in eht form https://hyweljohnllewellyn.github.io/victoriancarolsingershire/, with the Github username followed by hte repository name.
+Static websites hosted with Github Pages by default are shown in the form https://hyweljohnllewellyn.github.io/victoriancarolsingershire/, with the Github username followed by the repository name.

 If the purpose of the website is for marketing a brand, service or product, then a custom domain would provide a better identity, for example, http://www.victoriancarolsingershire.uk.
 This custom domain name describes the service being offered as well as the location.

 The domain name was purchased through [Name Cheap](http://namecheap.com), which is great value for money for domains, though I have stuggled somewhat with managing settings through it's administration console.